-Use the 12-week period leading up to the day you got your redundancy notice to work out your pay during the time you take off for job-hunting if you’re being made redundant.
+Use the 12 weeks up to the day you got your redundancy notice to work out your redundancy pay.

-Use the 12-weeks leading up to the first day of the notice period to work out what your notice pay should be.
+Use the 12 weeks up to the first day of the notice period to work out what your notice pay should be.

 Paid annual leave

 Work this out using the 12 weeks leading up to your holiday.

 Use the 12 weeks leading up to when your payment is due.
 If you no longer work for that employer, use the last 12 weeks of your employment with them.